daveremy/AZT_2025/_pages/gear-list.md

 - Electronics (InReach + iPhone) important for navigation in forest

 ## Notes
-- Base weight calculated from current items only (10.02 lbs / 160.34 oz)
+- Base weight calculated from all current items (13.12 lbs / 210.03 oz)
-- Final base weight will increase with clothing and remaining items
 - Water capacity adjustable based on conditions and reports
 - Dual water treatment provides backup for critical sections
 - All items tested and proven on shakedown hikes